Busy. Please wait.

 🗑

 Researchers condition a flatworm to contract its body to a light by repeatedly pairing the light with electric shock.
-The stage in which the flatworm's contraction response to light is established and gradually strengthened is called -?-. acquisition
+The stage in which the flatworm's contraction response to light is established and gradually strengthened is called -?-. show

 🗑